SurveyNinja vs Tally: Which Tool Fits Your Daily Survey Routine?

 Best when:

-• Surveys are recurring work, not one-offs
+• Surveys are a recurring operational function, not occasional one-offs

 How Tally fits